Outrage over BBC 'posh boys club' as I'm A Celebrity star Jordan North replaced by Strictly's Jamie Laing

+Jordan North is taking over from Roman Kemp on the Capital FM Breakfast Show, it’s been claimed.

-Jordan North is leaving his Radio 1 show Going Home after 10 years, the BBC has announced.
+The reports come after it was confirmed Jordan was leaving his Radio 1 show Going Home after 10 years.

 Sharing the news on Twitter, a statement read: “Radio 1 will be saying goodbye to Jordan North.
 Jordan has been behind some of the most hilarious and entertaining moments on air over the years, and has been a constant source of inspiration for younger presenters.
 Thank you for everything.”